ObjectModules/deploy/[Mapping]-Concept.md

 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure1.png)

 ##Identification
-Here we need to describe about the food.
-So we take description of info on the wiki documentation.
+Here we need to describe about the info.
+So we do the identification on repository and put description of info on the wiki documentation.
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure2.png)

 ##Processing